carolbezerra-dev/bash-exercises/README.md

 # trybe-exercises
-Here I put the exercises learning in Trybe <br>
+Here I put the exercises learning in Trybe
 Trybe is a school for people who want to build a successful career in technology and who are fully committed to their students

 # Trybe